 Basic knowledge in applied cryptography and IT security, practical experience in programming with C/C++ language, basic knowledge in formal languages and compilers, user-level experience with Windows and Linux OS

-Course Enrolment Limitations
+- Course Enrolment Limitations

 The capacity limit for the course is 36 student(s).

-Current registration and enrolment status: enrolled: 36/36, only registered: 0/36, only registered with preference (fields directly associated with the programme): 0/36
+Current registration and enrolment status: enrolled: 24/36, only registered: 1/36, only registered with preference (fields directly associated with the programme): 1/36

-At the end of this course the student will understand what the typical security issues related to secure coding are.
-The student will also be able to design applications and write programs in C/C++ and Java in a more secure way.
+- At the end of this course the student will understand what the typical security issues related to secure coding are.
+The student will also be able to design applications and write programs in C/C++, Java and other languages in a more secure way.

-After a course completion, the student will be able to:
+- After a course completion, the student will be able to:

 - able to review source code for typical security bugs;